gromacs/gromacs/docs/gmxapi/userguide/install.rst

     for your GROMACS installation, you will see CMake errors when trying to build and install the gmxapi Python package or other client software.

-Then, "source" the :file:`GMXRC` file from the GROMACS installation :ref:`as you normally would <getting access to |Gromacs|>` before using GROMACS, or note its installation location so that you can pass it to the build configuration.
+If your installation has a :file:`GMXRC` file, "source" the file :ref:`as you normally would <getting access to |Gromacs|>` before using GROMACS.
+Otherwise, note the installation location so that you can provide it when building the gmxapi package.

 Build system requirements
 -------------------------